 - insurance – buildings insurance for the property that’s being rented

-- non-Jersey rates – If you’ve paid local rates for a non-Jersey property (you can’t claim rates for your Jersey property from 2018)
+- non-Jersey rates – If you’ve paid local rates for a non-Jersey property (you can’t claim rates for your Jersey property)

 - agents fees / commission – if a property agent looks after your property or collects the rent they will normally charge a fee